Marshall, Minnesota: Economy

 Schwan's Company, headquartered in Marshall, is one of the country's largest frozen-food companies.
 It is a $3 billion organization and Minnesota's third-largest privately held corporation, after Cargill and Carlson.
-With approximately 14,000 employees in the U.S., Schwan has become one of the nation's largest producers of frozen pizza and egg rolls.
+With about 14,000 employees in the U.S., Schwan has become one of the nation's largest producers of frozen pizza and egg rolls.
 It is also known for its frozen desserts and ice-cream manufacturing and distribution.
 Schwan employs about 1,500 people in Marshall.

 One of Marshall's streets downtown, Marvin Schwan Memorial Drive, between College Drive (Marshall's main through street) and A Street, is named for the founder of the Schwan Food Company, who died in 1993.
 Until his death, it was called Depot Street.

 A large corn wet-milling facility operated by Archer Daniels Midland Company is in Marshall.
 It was formerly run by a farmer's cooperative, Minnesota Corn Processors, but merged with ADM in 2002.
 The plant employs 250 people.

 Runnings is a regional retail chain with headquarters in Marshall.

 Other major employers in the city are US Bancorp, Affiliated Community Medical Centers (ACMC), Avera Marshall Regional Medical Center, Hy-Vee, Walmart, Runnings, Menards, Southwest Minnesota State University, Turkey Valley Farms, and Marshall Public Schools.